ashpursglove/THF_Planner/README.md

 # How It Works (in Human Terms)

-You point the app at your Excel file.
+- You point the app at your Excel file.

-It rummages through the sheet, whispering “why… why was this built like this…?”
+- It rummages through the sheet, whispering “why… why was this built like this…?”

-It reconstructs the timeline, sorts contractors, assigns slots, renders the grid, and decides where to put all the coloured rectangles.
+- It reconstructs the timeline, sorts contractors, assigns slots, renders the grid, and decides where to put all the coloured rectangles.

-It draws a second page showing how many humans need to be on site (and reveals just how overworked the welding team actually is).
+- It draws a second page showing how many humans need to be on site (and reveals just how overworked the welding team actually is).

-A shiny PDF appears on your screen like a gift from the scheduling gods.
+- A shiny PDF appears on your screen like a gift from the scheduling gods.

-Installation
+# Installation

-You need Python 3.10+ and the following dependencies:
+#### You need Python 3.10+ and the following dependencies:

 pip install pyqt5 reportlab pandas openpyxl

-Optional but recommended:
+#### Optional but recommended:

 Poppins font files (drop Poppins-Regular.ttf and Poppins-Bold.ttf in the same folder)

-Running the Thing
+# Running the Thing
 python main.py

-If the program doesn’t start, you probably:
+## If the program doesn’t start, you probably:

-forgot to install PyQt5
+- forgot to install PyQt5

-misspelled the file path
+- misspelled the file path

-sacrificed the wrong type of incense to the Excel gods
+- sacrificed the wrong type of lamb to the Excel gods

-Project Structure
+# Project Structure

-Now beautifully modular:
+### Now beautifully modular:

 project_root/
 │